esmaeilsadeghijob/Benchmarking-Consensus-in-Microservice-Compotition/SHST_README.md

-## Single Head Single Tail
+## Single Head Single Tail (SHST)

 This implementation demonstrates the **Single-Head-Single-Tail (SHST)** microservice composition pattern using Spring Boot and Spring Cloud.
-The workflow begins with a single head microservice and concludes with a single tail microservice, passing through a linear chain of intermediate services.
+In this architectural pattern, the workflow begins with a single head microservice and concludes with a single tail microservice.
+The head microservice initiates the process by performing its designated tasks and passing the output to the next microservice.
+Each subsequent microservice continues the process until the tail microservice receives the aggregated results, consolidating them to deliver the final output.
+This pattern provides a straightforward, linear flow of tasks from initiation to completion.
 ---

 ## Architectural Pattern: SHST